trozware/ZonePet/ReadMe.md

 ### Usage

 Install the add-on and when you log in, you will summon a pet automatically.
-After 5 minutes with the same pet, or when you lose you pet, a different pet will be summoned.
+After 5 minutes with the same pet, or when you lose your pet, a different pet will be summoned.

-Read the pet's name and description in the Chat window - the descriptions can be very funny - yet another way we are missing out on some good content.
+Read the pet's name and description in the Chat  or by mousing over the MiniMap button.
+These descriptions can be very funny - yet another way we are missing out on some good content.
+And if your pet has an interactive command, see what to type.

 Bonus for sneaky types: no pet will be summoned while you are in Stealth mode and if you enter Stealth mode and are flagged for PvP, your pet will be dismissed so as not to attract unwanted attention.